sbungo/gitproject/Readme.txt

 *****Readme******
+Following are the list of commands in git

 1. To initialize a project use >> git init <project-name>
 The above line will help to create a folder called .git and relevant git files